dariomiceli3/Sagrada/README.md

 <img src="https://ksr-ugc.imgix.net/assets/013/393/383/88f9cae91e41ef71ac2b06fb2fa564de_original.jpg?crop=faces&w=1552&h=873&fit=crop&v=1473272732&auto=format&q=92&s=49635f0025d51f0ffe4d3b820b04c854" width="700" height="350"></img>

 ## Getting Started
 > Sagrada is a game of Dice Drafting and Window Crafting for 1 to 4 players that plays in about 30 minutes.
+Developer as a final project of Software Engineering course A.Y.
+2017/2018 at Politecnico di Milano (also as Bachelor thesis).
 You can find more information [here]

 ## Usage